You’ve heard of a midlife crisis, but is there such a thing as a mid-music crisis?

 Here’s a smattering, not all necessarily from the ’80s.
 More suggestions welcome if you can think of any.

 Lush production (Phil Ramone), cool chords, great arrangements, biting Fagenesque vocals, quirky lyrics and nice guitar from Steely regular Steve Khan.
 Also featuring two kick-ass solos by trumpet/flugelhorn legend Freddie Hubbard.

-Underrated American psych-soulsters deliver jazzy weirdness, a nice groove, cool chords, memorable hooks and a distinctly Fagen-like croon from vocalist Tim Walsh.
+Underrated American psych-soulsters deliver jazzy weirdness, a nice groove, oblique lyrics, cool chords, memorable hooks and a distinctly Fagen-like croon from vocalist Tim Walsh.

 The bridge and backing vocals always remind me of Steely, and I’m sure the boys would also appreciate the ‘50s B-movie lyric concept and ‘easy listening’ middle eight.